opendistro/for-elasticsearch/_posts/2019-09-16-Open-Distro-for-Elasticsearch-1.2.0-released.md

 feature_image: "https://d2908q01vomqb2.cloudfront.net/ca3512f4dfa95a03169c5a670a4c91a19b3077b4/2019/03/26/open_disto-elasticsearch-logo-800x400.jpg"
 ---

-# Open Distro for Elasticsearch 1.2.0 is now available with new Linux tarball packages
+Open Distro for Elasticsearch 1.2.0 is now available with new Linux tarball packages.

-Open Distro for Elasticsearch 1.2.0 is now available for download.

 ## **What’s Included in 1.2.0**